 - based around your motivations for applying to Unilever and the work experience programme – and by implication are also likely to focus on your career ambitions.

-Unilever has only recently replaced telephone interviews with video interviews for its work experience opportunities and so not much is known about actual past questions.
+Not much is known about the questions that Unilever ask during their video interviews.
 However, we can give you some advice about the past questions we know about and, using our extensive careers knowledge, give you some questions likely to be asked.
+The questions are also likely to depend on the business area that you are applying to, so the hypothetical questions you are asked for a finance interview won't be the same as for a marketing interview, for example.
 Be aware, however, that there is no guarantee that any of these questions will come up in the interview – these are just to help you practise.

 Possible and previous scenario-based interview questions for Unilever and how to answer them

-A previous future focused question cited on internet forums is along the lines of ‘What would you do if you were working on a team project and one person wasn’t contributing?’.
+Previous scenario-based questions cited on internet forums for a marketing placement include ‘What would you do if there was a problem in production and your line manager wasn't available?’ and 'How would you understand and fix the issue of low interest in new shampoo products?'.
 Other hypothetical questions that TARGETjobs thinks may come up (based on what we know about the company) include:

 - What would you do if you were juggling various projects and you were in danger of missing a deadline?